-- 1. Select the relevant camera. - 2.
-In the Recognition settings tab, click Snapshots. - 3.
-Capture snapshots from live video or import them from an external location.
-Click Next. - The system analyzes the snapshots you have selected for the camera. - 4.
-On the next page, approve or reject each of the snapshots.
-If the system could not recognize any license plates, click Previous to add new snapshots in a better quality.
-If the system still cannot provide correct recognitions, you probably need to change your configuration.
-Check that the camera is mounted and configured correctly (see Preparing cameras for LPR (explained) on page 11). - 5.
-When you have approved all snapshots, click Next and close the wizard. - 6.
-On the Recognition settings tab, click Validate configuration (see Validate configuration on page 42).
+- 1. Select the relevant camera and go to the Recognition settings tab.
+Click Snapshots. - 2.
+Take snapshots from live video or import them from an external source.
+Click Next.The system analyzes the snapshots for the selected camera. - 3.
+On the next page, review the snapshots.
+Approve or reject each one. - If no license plates were recognized, click Previous and add higher-quality snapshots. - If recognition still fails, check your camera's mounting and configuration settings. - 4.
+When all snapshots are approved, click Next and close the wizard. - 5.
+Return to the Recognition settings tab, then click Validate configuration.